Electric-Coin-Company/zashi-android/docs/Setup.md

 1. Verify that the Git repo has not been modified.
 Due to strict dependency locking (for security reasons), the build will fail unless the locks are also updated
 1. Try running from the command line instead of Android Studio, to rule out Android Studio issues.
 If it works from the command line, try this step to reset Android Studio
    1. Quit Android Studio
-   2. Deleting the invisible `.idea` in the root directory of the project
+   1. Delete the invisible `.idea` in the root directory of the project.
+This directory is partially ignored by Git, so deleting it will remove the files that are untracked
+   1. Restore the missing files in `.idea` folder from Git
-   3. Relaunch Android Studio
+   1. Relaunch Android Studio
 2. Clean the individual Gradle project by running `./gradlew clean` which will purge local build outputs.
 3. Run Gradle with the argument `--rerun-tasks` which will effectively disable the build cache by re-running tasks and repopulating the cache.
 E.g. `./gradlew assemble --rerun-tasks`
 4. Reboot your computer, which will ensure that Gradle and Kotlin daemons are completely killed and relaunched